sejungkwak/connect-4/README.md

 - [GitHub](https://github.com/) was used to store and deploy the project's code.
 - [Gitpod](https://www.gitpod.io/) was used to develop and test my code.
 - [Google Fonts](https://fonts.google.com/) was used to import Fredoka One and Poppins into the style.css file.
+- [Grammarly](https://www.grammarly.com/) was used to check for errors in the README.
 - [JSHint](https://jshint.com/) was used to check the JavaScript validity.
 - [Regex101](https://regex101.com/) was used to create a regular expression to remove whitespace inside a string in the contact form.
 - [Visual Studio Code](https://code.visualstudio.com/) was used to edit my code and create SVG paths from SVG image files.